jorgemanrubia/ib_ruby_proxy/README.md

 `ib_ruby_proxy` includes a code generation utility that analyzes the IB Java classes and generates:

-- For the client side, a Ruby representation of each IB class.
+- For the client side, a [Ruby representation of each IB class](https://www.rubydoc.info/github/jorgemanrubia/ib_ruby_proxy/IbRubyProxy/Client/Ib).
 These classes contain all the data properties and, also, a method for converting them into their Java counterparts.
-- For the server side, a Ruby extension to the Java class to add a method to turn them into their Ruby counterparts.
-This is meant for internal use when invoking API methods.
+- For the server side, it extends each Java class to make them convertible into their Ruby counterparts.

 The list of generated classes is defined by the property `classes` of `lib/ib_ruby_proxy/config.yml`.